aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 ### Usability Survey Questions

-1. On a scale of 1 to 5, how would you rate the overall visual design of `tinymorph`?
+1. On a scale of 1 to 5, how would you rate the overall visual design of `morph`?
 2. Did you find the interface to be uncluttered and non-intrusive?
 Please explain.
 3. How easy was it to navigate through the application?
 4. Were the animations and transitions smooth and helpful in guiding you?